West warns of possible attack at Kabul airport amid airlift

 The Taliban have fought against Islamic State militants in Afghanistan.
 However, their advance across the country likely saw IS fighters freed alongside the Taliban’s own.
 There are particular concerns that extremists may have seized heavy weapons and equipment abandoned by Afghan troops who fled the Taliban advance.

-Amid the warnings and the pending American withdrawal, some European nations said they would have to end their evacuations.
+Amid the warnings and the pending American withdrawal, Canada ended its evacuations as European nations did or prepared to do the same.

+Lt.
+Col. Georges Eiden, Luxembourg’s army representative in neighboring Pakistan, said that Friday would mark the official end for U.S. allies, though some have stopped earlier.

+“The Americans want to take advantage of the last four days they have left and were given by the Taliban to bring out a maximum of Americans,” he said.

-French Prime Minister Jean Castex told French radio RTL said his country’s efforts would end on Friday evening due to the upcoming American withdrawal.
+French Prime Minister Jean Castex also told RTL radio said his country’s efforts would stop Friday evening.

 Denmark’s last flight has already departed, and Poland and Belgium have also announced the end of their evacuations.
 The Dutch government said it had been told by the U.S. to leave Thursday.